dmltdev/styled-components-css-extractor/readme.md

 ## Problem Statement

-The [styled-components](https://styled-components.com) library uses the "Speedy mode" to inject styles on production build.
-That is because styled-components directly inject CSS into CSS Object Model for a lightningly fast CSS rendering.
+The [styled-components](https://styled-components.com) library uses the "Speedy mode" to inject styles on the production build for a lightningly fast CSS rendering.

-This makes the styles bypass the DOM and be injected directly inside the CSSOM, thus, appearing in the inspector, but totally invisible on the DOM.
+This makes the styles "bypass the DOM" and be injected directly inside the CSSOM, thus, appearing in the inspector, but totally invisible on the DOM.
 Like this: `<style data-styled="" data-styled-version="4.4.0"></style`

-Person having a development version of the website can disable the speedy mode by adding an environmental variable `SC_DISABLE_SPEEDY` (`REACT_APP_SC_DISABLE_SPEEDY` for React).
+A project owner can disable the speedy mode by adding the environment variable `SC_DISABLE_SPEEDY` (`REACT_APP_SC_DISABLE_SPEEDY` for React).

 If the React project uses styled-components of a version 5.0+, the App component should be wrapped in StyleSheetManager with a prop disableCSSOMInjection.
 Example below: